Weather

 // When defining the initial value for weather,

-// use the weather placeholder
+// use the weather placeholder.
+This will return

-weather: Hologram.weather.placeholder
+weather: Hologram.weather.currentWeatherPlaceholder

 }